WasmEdge/docs/docs/develop/rust/http_service/server.md

 ## The hyper API

-The warp crate is convenient to use.
-But oftentimes, developers need access to lower level APIs.
-The hyper crate is an excellent HTTP library for that.
+The `warp` crate is convenient to use.
+But oftentimes, developers need access to lower-level APIs.
+The `hyper` crate is an excellent HTTP library for that.
 Build and run [the example](https://github.com/WasmEdge/wasmedge_hyper_demo/blob/main/server/) in WasmEdge as follows.

 ```bash
 git clone https://github.com/WasmEdge/wasmedge_hyper_demo